 Do you wanna upgrade your living space with some modern touch?
 Here is a tutorial for making Geometric Leather coasters using Cricut.
 Its a simple design with some color pop.
-The design template is uploaded to Cricut design space for your personal use.
+The design template is available in svg format.
+Upload it to Cricut design space for your personal use.
 Have fun making it!

 - Faux Leather